Emory-Melody/GraphSlim/benchmark/README.md

 # Benchmark Reproduction

-Please enter `cd benchmark` and all the scripts are in this folder.
+All the scripts are in `benchmark` folder.

-For Table 1 7 8, use `sh peroformacne.sh`.
+For Table 1 7 8, use `sh performacne.sh`.

 For Figure 3, use `sh scalability.sh`.